SsebastiusS/PoorImageMaker/GUImanual.md

 ### Step 2: Select Directory with Images to merge

 1. Launch the application.
-2. On the main screen, you will find a textbox labeled "Directory Path" and a "Browse" button next to it.
+2. On the main screen, you will find a textbox labeled "Directory" and a "Browse" button next to it.
 3. You can manually type the directory path in the textbox or click the "Browse" button to select the directory using a file dialog.

    #### Manual Entry: